aistairc/SpatialFlink/README.md

 <a name="firstJob"></a>
 ### Running Your First GeoFlink Job
-- Set up your Kafka cluster and load it with a spatial data stream
+- Set up your Kafka cluster and load it with a spatial data stream.
-- Download or clone the GeoFlink from [https://github.com/salmanahmedshaikh/GeoFlink](https://github.com/salmanahmedshaikh/GeoFlink)
+- Download or clone the GeoFlink from [https://github.com/salmanahmedshaikh/GeoFlink](https://github.com/salmanahmedshaikh/GeoFlink).
 - Use your favourite IDE to open the downloaded GeoFlink project.
-We recommend using intelliJ Idea IDE
+We recommend using intelliJ Idea IDE.
 - Use ``` StreamingJob ``` class to write your custom code utilizing the GeoFlink's methods discussed above.
 In the following we provide a sample GeoFlink code for a spatial range query.
-- One can use IntelliJ GUI to execute the GeoFlink's project on a single node.
+- One can use IntelliJ IDE to execute the GeoFlink's project on a single node.
 - For a cluster execution, a project's jar file need to be created.
-To generate the ```.jar``` file, go to the project directory through command line and run ```mvn clean package```
+To generate the ```.jar``` file, go to the project directory through command line and run ```mvn clean package```.
 - The ```.jar``` file can be uploaded and executed through the flink WebUI usually available at [http://localhost:8081](http://localhost:8081/).

 <a name="sampleCode"></a>